frghzhst/auto-saver/README.md

 # auto-saver
-auto save directory of your choice
+auto saves directory of your choice self explanitory saving